markharsh7/Sync/README.md

 ## Warning!
 This branch is LOCKED.
 Hence no pushes can be made to this branch by any collaborator other than the owner (Harsh Markandey).

-# Website link
+## Website link
-Website is not hosted as of now.
+The website is not hosted as of now.